Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 This subsection describes the enhancements needed to implement in the `Metrics CLI` tool to improve the `doctor` command output.

+##### Dependency

+The `Dependency` is a class that represents the information on some 3-rd party service from the [list of recommended versions](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/recommended_versions.yaml).

+It contains two fields that are important for the `doctor` command:
+- `recommendedVersion` - a version of the corresponding 3-rd party service that is recommended to use along with the `Metrics CLI`;
+- `installUrl` - a URL that guides to the installation instruction of the corresponding 3-rd party service.

+Having this information, the `doctor` command is capable to compare the version of some cli installed on user's machine against the recommended version.
+In case that cli is not installed, the `doctor` command is able to show the installation link to the user.

+##### Dependencies

+The `Dependencies` is a class that aggregates the `Dependency`s for all 3-rd party service.
+The `Dependencies` instance is injected into the `Doctor` class, so that the `Doctor` can retrieve the `Dependency` information on some 3-rd party service via the '.getFor(service: String)' method.

 ##### DoctorCommand

 The `DoctorCommand` is the Metrics CLI command that verifies all required 3-rd party tools' versions against the [list of recommended versions](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/recommended_versions.yaml).